Configure Your Java build & deploy pipeline

 See the full list of supported build base environments.

-To customise your build environment use the prepareCommands attribute.
+To customize your build environment use the prepareCommands attribute.

 os